Valley Wheel Baseball – Survey

 -My feeling is that you did a great job coordinating everything especially when we had so many

 rainouts.
-My only thing I would like to see is the teams gets formed quicker so that the teams might
+My only thing I would like to see is the teams gets formed quicker so that the teams

-be able to have a few more practices before the first game of the year.
+might be able to have a few more practices before the first game of the year.

 -I would not change anything.

 -Don't be afraid to try new ideas.
 Most of us will support you, whatever you decide.
-The others will
+The others

-defending our title.
+forward to defending our title.
 Oops, we didn't win.
 Maybe this year.

 -I would want the league to be sensitive to overall team size so playing time is maximized.

 -Hopefully there will be more players next season so we can add a few teams.
-Starting the games
+Starting the

-earlier would avoid having to call them due to darkness.
+games earlier would avoid having to call them due to darkness.